tanjera/screeps/readme.md

 #### Construction Sites: Set Origin Coordinates (esp.
 For Colony #1)

-**This codebase will automate the layout and construction of your base within your colony, based on two pre-fabricated base layouts that can be found in base.layouts.js (with origins of 0,0 being the top left spawn, not including the defensive walls/buffer space).** Every 200-500 ticks, up to 5 construction sites will be placed automatically.
+**This codebase will automate the layout and construction of your base within your colony, based on different pre-fabricated base layouts that are programmed in blueprint.layouts.js and can be visualized in Excel format in base\_layouts/base\_layouts.xlsc!!!
+Layouts have origins of 0,0 being the top left spawn, not including the defensive walls/buffer space).** Every 200-500 ticks, up to 5 construction sites will be placed automatically.
 Since your first colony is started via the GUI, for automated base creation, you will need to set the origin point for the top left of your colony like so (and you can set the layout as well, as "default\_horizontal", "default\_vertical", or "default\_compact"):

 `blueprint.set_layout(rmName, originX, originY, layoutName)`